 Approximately 650 million adults are estimated to live with obesity worldwide.
 So for that reason, the market for anti-obesity medicine is enormous.
 The medical firms that bring products to market that can reduce obesity will have a real “money tree”.

 This drug is one of the most promising medicines for obesity.
 Novo Nordisk has taken one step forward in its ambition to move its Type 2 diabetes drug semaglutide into the giant and largely untapped obesity market.
-Semaglutide is an analogue of the human glucagon-like peptide-1 (GLP-1) hormone.
-It induces weight loss by reducing hunger, increasing feeling of fullness and thereby helping people eat less and reduce their calorie intake.
+Semaglutide is an analog of the human glucagon-like peptide-1 (GLP-1) hormone.
+It induces weight loss by reducing hunger, increasing the feeling of fullness, and thereby helping people eat less and reduce their calorie intake.